Cramping in Pregnancy – Causes, Signs and How to Relieve

 You could also experience signs of cramping during pre-term labour.
 As the baby grows, it increases pressure on your cervix that can begin to dilate before 37 weeks.

-Lower abdominal cramps and pain during urination may indicate a urinary tract infection, leading to cramps.
-If you ignore urinary tract infections, it may lead to a burning sensation, blood in the urine, lower backache and even kidney infection.
+- Urinary tract infection (UTI): Lower abdominal cramping in pregnancy and pain during urination may indicate a urinary tract infection, leading to cramps.
+If left untreated, UTIs can cause a burning sensation, blood in the urine, lower backache, and even lead to kidney infection.

-Some women experience cramping during sex or after an orgasm, which can cause abdominal pain due to increased blood flow to the pelvic region.
-Mild and short-term pain post sex is normal.
+- Cramping during or after sex: Some women experience cramping during sex or after an orgasm, which can cause abdominal pain due to increased blood flow to the pelvic region.
+Mild and short-term pain post-sex is normal.

-If you experience any pain in the lower right quadrant of the abdomen and feel it a little higher during pregnancy, then it could be a sign of Appendicitis.
-Not easily diagnosed during pregnancy, it could be a serious condition.
+- Appendicitis: If you experience pain in the lower right quadrant of the abdomen, especially if it shifts higher, it could be a sign of appendicitis.
+This condition is not easily diagnosed during pregnancy but can be serious.

-If you experience intense pain in the upper right quadrant of the abdomen, which spreads from the back and below the right shoulder blade, then there are chances of gallstones.
+- Gallstones: Intense pain in the upper right quadrant of the abdomen, which spreads from the back and below the right shoulder blade, could indicate gallstones.

 How to Relieve Cramps While Pregnant